 John Singletary is a photographer and multi-media artist based in Philadelphia, PA.
 He will serve as a panelist for the 2019 Gretchen Hupfel Symposium: Immanent Realms: Light, Image, Sound at The Delaware Contemporary.
 This Symposium will culminate in a live dance performance in conjunction with the Anahata exhibition, featuring dancer Megan Hannon.
 Singletary's work has been shown in museums and galleries across Pennsylvania, New Jersey, and New York.

-Children 13 and under: free
+Children 13 and under are free

 Some of the work in this exhibition contains graphic imagery.
 Audience discretion advised.